Parrot-Developers/libvideo-decode/README.md

 ## Operation

-Two modes of operation can be used for decoding: asynchronous and synchronous.
+Operations are asynchronous: the application pushes buffers to decode in the input queue and is notified of decoded frames through a callback function.

 Some decoders need the input buffers to be originating from its own buffer pool; when the input buffer pool returned by the library is not _NULL_ it must be used and input buffers cannot be shared with other video pipeline elements.

-### Asynchronous decoding mode

-In asynchronous mode the application pushes buffers to decode in the input queue and is notified of decoded frames through a callback function.

-Asynchronous decoding mode support is mandatory for decoding implementations and is always available.

-### Synchronous decoding mode

-In synchronous mode the application calls the synchronized decoding function with an input buffer to decode and a decoded output buffer is returned.
-The function is blocking during the processing time.

-Synchronous decoding mode support is optional for decoding implementations and is not always available.

 ### Threading model

-The API functions are not thread safe and should always be called from the same thread, or it is the caller's resposibility to synchronize calls if multiple threads are used.

-In asynchronous mode, the callback functions (frame output, flush or stop) are generally called from a library internal thread and the application has the responsibility of synchronization with its thread(s).
+The library is designed to run on a _libpomp_ event loop (_pomp_loop_, see _libpomp_ documentation).
+All API functions must be called from the _pomp_loop_ thread.
+All callback functions (frame_output, flush or stop) are called from the _pomp_loop_ thread.

 ## Testing